Derek Myler

 B.M.
 (Vocal Performance), Weber State University

-I’m passionate about teaching.
-I was awarded Eastman’s Teaching Assistant Prize for Excellence in Teaching in the first year of my PhD program and the University of Rochester’s Edward Peck Curtis Award for Excellence in Teaching by a Graduate Student in my third year.
-Before pursuing a career as a professional theorist, I enjoyed many years working as a music director and vocal coach for community theatres, as a collaborative pianist, and as a piano tuner and technician.
-Outside of music, I enjoy kayaking with my wife Shelby and our two energetic daughters, as well as running, biking, and bread baking.
+A dedicated teacher, Derek was awarded Eastman’s Teaching Assistant Prize for Excellence in Teaching in the first year of his PhD program and the University of Rochester’s Edward Peck Curtis Award for Excellence in Teaching by a Graduate Student in his third year.
+Before pursuing a career as a professional theorist, Derek enjoyed working as a music director and vocal coach for community theatres, as a collaborative pianist, and as a piano tuner and technician.
+Outside the world of music, he enjoys kayaking and exploring North Carolina beaches with his wife Shelby and their three young children.